Confidence and discoveries with e-values: Three approaches to hypothesis testing

 \section{Three approaches to hypothesis testing}

 The basic principle of hypothesis testing is sometimes referred to as Cournot's principle \citep{Shafer:2007-short}.
 Augustin Cournot's bridge between probability theory and the world is that if a given event has a small probability, we do not expect it to happen.
 It is shown at the top of Figure~\ref{fig:Cournot} and has entered (without its name) countless statistics textbooks: the simplest approach to hypothesis testing consists in selecting \emph{a priori} a critical region $A$ of a small probability under the null hypothesis and rejecting the null hypothesis when $A$ happens.
-We are mostly interested in two generalizations.
+Cournot's principle is the basis of the classical approach to statistics; it was known to and used by James Bernoulli \citeyr{Bernoulli:1713}, and Cournot's \citeyr{Cournot:1843} contribution was to say that this is the \emph{only} bridge.